arghasen/arghasen.github.io/_posts/2018-04-27-Challenge.md

 1. Run a 5k under 40 minutes.
 (May 2018)

    I have never run a 400m race in my life nor I am a regular gym goer.
-I weigh 90 kilos and not a fit guy by any strech of imagination.
-I had tried running on treadmill about 2.5 year back and could run at 6.5kmph for 10-12 mins.
+I weigh 90 kilos and not a fit guy by any stretch of imagination.
+I had tried running on treadmill about 2.5 year back and could run at 6.5 km/h for 10-12 mins.
 At that time I used to play some cricket and football though so this challenge will be to get back to the fitness and go better.

 2. Hold a Conversation in Kannada for 15 minutes.